GoogleChrome/chrome-app-codelab/lab3_mvc/README.md

 * [AngularJS Todo](http://angularjs.org/) tutorial

-> Note: Chrome packaged apps don't enforce any specific framework or programming style.
+> Note: Chrome apps don't enforce any specific framework or programming style.
 This section and additional parts of this tutorial use the AngularJS framework.
 Most of the code from this section was copied, with small changes, from the AngularJS Todo tutorial.

 ## Create a simple view using AngularJS